Onyekachi-Chidiebere/biosec-technical-assessment/README.md

 cd into the server directory and run:
 ### `yarn install`
-to install all gependencies.
+to install all dependencies.

-In the project directory, you can run:
+In the project root directory, you can run:

 ### `yarn start`